 If you are a preschool teacher, you know that rules are imperative to running a classroom so that the classroom doesn’t run you.
-But many teachers wonder what the best way to introduce rules to the classroom are and how to get them to stick.
+But many teachers wonder what the best way to introduce classroom rules and how to get them to stick.
 Being in early childhood education for nearly 20 years has allowed me to learn a thing or two – many the hard way.

-Below you will find my most tried-and-true sample classroom rules for preschool!
+Below you will find my most tried-and-true sample of preschool classroom rules!

 Keep It Short

-Coming up with a long list of rules will not stick well with your little ones.
+Coming up with a long list of preschool classroom rules will not stick well with your little ones.
 Even though there are tons of things you want your students to follow and abide, it’s best to keep it short and keep it simple.
-Come up with five or less if possible.
-This will allow for students to memorize them easily and stay focused on what is important.
-While I’m sure putting the caps back on markers is important to you, it may not be worth making it a classroom rule.
-Decide ahead of time what rules mean the most to you, and try to steer the focus to those things while still making them believe they came up with them.
+Come up with five or less simple rules.
+This will allow for students to memorize them and easily understand in order to stay focused on what is important.
+While I’m sure putting the caps back on markers is important to you, it may not be worth making it a preschool classroom rule.
+Decide ahead of time what classroom rules mean the most to you, and try to steer the focus to those things while still making them believe they came up with them.

 Keep It Positive